semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 #### UDP Bulk Request

-**First of all, you should know that this way to make request is deprecated, and will be removed in Elasticsearch 2.0.
-Anyway, I thought this was worth to talk about, and I want to give you some information about it.**
+**First of all, you should know that this way is to make deprecated request, and it will be removed in Elasticsearch 2.0.
+Anyway, I thought this was worth talking about, and I want to give you some information about it.**

 I told you many times that Elasticsearch wishes you the best.
 Bulk requests throughout API are quick.
 But if you are looking for an even more efficient way to make bulk queries, then the **UDP** bulk operations are here for you.
 As a reminder, **UDP** stands for **User Datagram Protocol**.